 Despite my iconophile status, I cannot help but think of the second commandment:

 You shall not make for yourself a carved image, or any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth.You shall not bow down to them or serve them, for I the Lord your God am a jealous God, visiting the iniquity of the fathers on the children to the third and the fourth generation of those who hate me, but showing steadfast love to thousands of those who love me and keep my commandments.
 (Exodus 20:4-6)

 I’ve thought a lot about this passage over the years.
-Often iconoclastic Christians argue that we should not make images at all.
-But, the commandment clearly states we should not make images we intend to worship.
+Iconoclastic Christians tend to argue that we should not make images at all.
+But the commandment clearly states we should not make images we intend to worship.
 The part that struck me in a new way today is the generational aspect of this commandment.
 With the current racial tensions in our nation, I have thought a good deal about the generational nature of sin, particularly the sin of racism.
-But, never have I thought of it in the context of imagery.
+But never have I thought of it in the context of imagery.

 Further, we must acknowledge that religion, including Christianity, has, at times, been co-opted as a tool of oppression.
-In the United States, this perverse distortion has led historically, even until today, to Christians supporting the oppression of other Image Bearers of God.
+In the United States, this perverse distortion has led historically, even today, to Christians supporting the oppression of other Image Bearers of God.
 Jemar Tisby’s excellent historical and theological work The Color of Compromise: The Truth about the American Church’s Complicity in Racism explores the details of this complicity in the American Church.
-(The associated video series is free through Amazon Prime to the end of the month).
+(The associated video series available through Amazon Prime is also excellent).

 I fear that the jealous God, YHWH, may hold us accountable for this generational sin of loving white Jesus over Him.